 Types of Bridgework

-Removable Dental Bridge: We generally reserve these as a temporary or interim solution for missing teeth.
-There are various options, such as a flipper tooth for plastic flexible partial.
+We generally reserve these as a temporary or interim solution for missing teeth.
+You can get a flipper tooth for a flexible partial.
 The cost may be much less than a fixed dental bridge, but a removable dental bridge does not offer good long-term benefits.

-Fixed Dental Bridge: In this type of restoration, we link one or more prosthetic teeth together and support them with dental crowns that cover the teeth on either side of the gap.
-A caveat to this type of bridge is that it requires a significant reduction of adjacent teeth to ensure a solid foundation for the dental bridge.
+In this type of restoration, we link one or more prosthetic teeth together and support them with dental crowns that cover the teeth on either side of the gap.
+But his type of bridge requires a significant reduction of adjacent teeth to ensure a solid foundation for the dental bridge.

-Implant-Supported Restorations: Dental implants and implant-supported bridges can replace either a single missing tooth, multiple missing teeth, or even all the teeth in an arch.
+Dental implants and implant-supported bridges can replace a missing tooth or multiple missing teeth.
 Implants offer the most stable and naturally functioning results and key long-term oral health and wellness benefits.
+A dental implant is a titanium post that replaces a tooth at the root.
+Many patients prefer implant bridges because they do not need tooth preparation and can last longer than traditional bridges.

 Dental Bridge vs. Dental Implant

-Implant-supported restorations are an excellent alternative to a fixed dental bridge for replacing missing teeth.
+Implant-supported restorations are a great alternative to a fixed dental bridge for replacing missing teeth.
 For a single missing tooth, an implant crown is a single-tooth solution for a single-tooth problem.
-Unlike conventional bridges, we do not have to file down the adjacent teeth to attach crowns.
+Unlike conventional bridges, we don’t have to file down the adjacent teeth to attach crowns.

-An implant-support bridge is also an option for multiple missing teeth.
-In this case, we support the bridge using dental implants rather than natural teeth.
+An implant-supported bridge is also an option for multiple missing teeth.
+In this case, we support the bridge with dental implants rather than natural teeth.
 Again, this option preserves the healthy adjacent natural teeth.
 It also provides a more stable restoration that will last longer.

 Dental Bridge FAQs